FusionCache/docs/docs/keyvalue.md

 `GET` has lower latency than `FIND`.
 In a small cache the difference is negligable but the combination of large indexes, many objects and many requests can make a notable difference.

+This is because:

+- `GET` is a simpler query to parse than `FIND`
-This is because there is a mapping between an OID and the object on a per class basis, which is in preference to one large cache for all objects.
-This is why the class type must be specified in `GET`.
+- There is a direct mapping between an OID and its object
+- Objects are arranged in the cache by their class

+To `GET` the `Session` object, Fusion only has to parse the query then make one lookup in the `Session` OID map.